tim-wt-hsu/Supplementary-information/README.md

 |s38417	    |  DS|
 |b15	        |  DS|

-*If the the inserted signal is redundant, the fault class will be UR (Undetected
+*If the the inserted signal is redundant, the fault class will be UR (Undetected Redundant)